-frame11 - Frame type used by this protocol.
-(Options: ethernet, rfc 1042, llc other)
+frame14 - Frame type used by this protocol.
+(Options: ethernet, rfc_1042, llc other)

 protocol - Protocol type.
-The only option for the llc_other frame type is ipx raw.
-The options for all other frames types include: arp, ip, ipv6, rarp.
+The only option for the llc_other frame type is ipx_raw.
+The options for all other frames types include: arp, ip, ipv6, pppoedis, pppoe-ses, rarp.